-These exemptions apply primarily to smaller rural public hospitals.
-As a result, smaller rural public hospitals are less likely to be included in the sampling frame than other Texas hospitals.
-While the number of hospitals omitted appears sizable, the hospitals available for the NIS include 94.5% of inpatient discharges from Texas universe hospitals.
+These exemptions apply primarily to smaller rural public hospitals and, as a result, these facilities are less likely to be included in the sampling frame than other Texas hospitals.
+While the number of hospitals omitted appears sizable, those available for the NIS include 94.9% of inpatient discharges from Texas universe hospitals.